-Note that the index $i\in \{1,\ldots,N\}$ in $b_i$ corresponds to the discrete time and is not to be confused with $I \in \{x,y,z\}$.
-We show therefore that QHI as well can be expressed as a bilevel SDP where the lower level problem is Problem (\ref{SDPdensity2}), the main object of study of this article.
-For simplicity, we can assume here that the $b$ vectors are given to us so as not to worry about a \emph{matryoshka}-type optimization problems.
-In our follow-up work, we show that the lower-level problem (\ref{SDPdensity2}) can be substituted by its KKT conditions which we also derive.
-The result is an algorithm that runs in polynomial time as opposed to formulation (\ref{primal_QHI}) as it stands.
+Note that the index $i\in \{1,\ldots,N\}$ in $b_i$ corresponds to discrete time and should not be confused with $I \in \{x,y,z\}$.
+Therefore, we show that QHI can also be expressed as a bilevel SDP where the lower-level problem is Problem (\ref{SDPdensity2}), the main object of study in this article.